-Basic EPS vs Diluted EPS calculation:
+Basic EPS vs Diluted EPS Calculation:

-Basic EPS = (Net income Preferred dividend) / Outstanding common shares
+EPS can be calculated with the given formula: Basic EPS = (Net income − Preferred dividend) / Weighted average of outstanding common shares

 For example, if a company earned a net profit of Rs 50 crore and the total outstanding shares were 1 crore, then the EPS would be Rs 50 per share.
 However, this formula poses a problem.
 Basic EPS takes into account only outstanding shares.
 A company may have other potential sources of dilution of equity.
-For instance, a company may have issued warrants which, when exercised, will lead to dilution of equity.
-Alternatively, the company may have issued convertible debentures which if converted, could also increase the number of outstanding shares.
+For instance, a company may have issued warrants that, when exercised, will lead to dilution of equity.
+Alternatively, the company may have issued convertible debentures, which, if converted, could also increase the number of outstanding shares.
 All such potential sources of equity dilution are taken into account while calculating diluted EPS.
 Thus, diluted EPS gives a clear picture of a company’s actual earnings per share.

 Earlier, it was not essential for companies to declare diluted EPS.
 However, now we can see the diluted EPS in every financial statement of the company.